Chapter 10 – Administrative Procedures

 10.10.14 All money received by a department for the University shall be deposited in the Office of Enrollment Services promptly — within three business days after the date of receipt.
 A university deposit slip, in duplicate, filled in completely, including chartfield and tender, shall accompany the deposit.
 Administrative Report September 2015

 10.10.15 All payments from a special University fund shall be made by the Accounting Office.
-Invoice Voucher Forms should only be utilized in situations where competitive pricing is not an issue or is specifically exempted by statue or regulation.
+Invoice Voucher Forms should only be utilized in situations where competitive pricing is not an issue or is specifically exempted by statute or regulation.
 See invoice voucher instructions for types of allowable items.
 Invoice vouchers must be approved by an authorized signatory, including chartfield string, vendor, and purpose.
 Invoice vouchers and invoices shall be sent to the Accounting Office for payment.
-Administrative Report September 2015
+Administrative Report September 2015, #21-22-6

 10.11.10 Requisitions.
 A University online requisition shall be prepared in advance for all purchases chargeable to departmental funds.
 This includes both external vendors and internal vendors.
 The requisition shall indicate the chartfield to be charged, an estimated cost of materials/services, and a category code number.
 On-line requisitions will electronically route to the responsible person(s) based on the chartfield string(s) and signature authorization.
 Administrative Report September 2015